marsek/SPOJ-CSHARP/README.md

 # SPOJ-CSHARP
-Example of problems solution from pl.spoj.pl
+Example of solutions to pl.spoj.com problems